wemake-services/wemake-django-template/{{cookiecutter.project_name}}/docs/pages/template/overview.rst

 - ``CHANGELOG.md`` - file that contains a chronological
   log of all notable changes made to the project.
-It provides a comprehensive overview of the project's evolution and helps users and contributors understand the development history.
+It provides a comprehensive overview of the project's evolution and helps users and contributors understand the development history
 - ``docker-compose.yml`` - this the file specifies ``docker`` services
   that are needed for development and testing
 - ``docker-compose.override.yml`` - local override for ``docker-compose``.